 If you go to your friend’s home, it is possible that the bug can hide away in your socks, purse, or anything else.
 If this happens, there is a possibility you may pick up a female bed bug that will populate your home, causing a potential infestation in the future.

 Bed bug shells are generally inflexible.
 That is because their shell is an ‘exoskeleton.’

 However, the back area of their body is progressively flexible.
-When they feed, the back portion of their body extends so that they can feed more and more
+When they feed, the back portion of their body extends to feed more and more.

-After they feed, then, they become easy to pop.
-Before they feed, their shells are almost similar to a fingernail, which makes it difficult to crush them.
+After they feed, then they become easy to pop.
+Before they feed, their shells are almost similar to a fingernail, making it difficult to crush them.

 However, when they have fed, they’re easy to squash among your fingers as a cooked bean or pea.
 Nymphs are considerably easier to crush since they haven’t yet developed a thick shell.